 - 1. Build-to-lines shall be as established in Table A and as shown on the Emory Village regulating plan. - 2.
-At least seventy-five (75) percent of the length of the front sidewalk level and second-story façade shall front the build-to-line or be within five (5) horizontal feet of it.
-This requirement shall not be intended to restrict recessed sidewalk level doors or pedestrian access. - 3.
-Nothing in this section shall prevent sidewalk level storefronts from being recessed behind the enfronting façade. - 4.
-There shall be no build-to-line requirement for stories above the second story. - 5.
-Awnings and canopies and other architectural elements as permitted by the Design Standards are not counted in building façade line determination.
+At least seventy-five (75) percent of the length of the front sidewalk level and secondstory façade shall be set at the build-to-line or be within five (5) horizontal feet of it.
+This requirement does not apply to recessed sidewalk level doors or pedestrian access. - 3.
+Nothing in this section shall prevent sidewalk level storefronts from being recessed behind the façade.

+- 4. There shall be no build-to-line requirement for the third and fourth-stories. - 5.
+Awnings and canopies and other architectural elements as permitted by the Design Standards are not considered in the building façade line determination.
 Permanent structures other than buildings, such as ATMs and similar elements, shall not be located closer to the street than the building façade lines.